teito-dev/mealplan/README.md

 - [ ] Get auto alerts, if a particular item in your fridge is only
 - [ ] useable in recipes with a missing item
 - [ ] Track your approximate calories and macronutrients
+- [ ] Auto-derive which recipes are seasonal

 ## Screenshot